RedGreenBlue09/BoundedRandomBenchmark/README.md

 #### Implementation

-Also simple logic.
+Simple logic.
 The optimized version is complex but understandable.

 It does not require any special math function.